aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 **Result:**
 The issue showed that packaging a script into an executable is not only a conversion step.
 The packaged version must also be tested because script errors can appear differently when the tool is run as an `.exe`.

+**Result:**
+This event demonstrated that compiling an interpreted script into a standalone binary introduces separate execution parameters.
+The packaged wrapper must be thoroughly validated, as character syntax parsing errors can manifest differently within a compiled executable environment.

 ---

 ### 2.4 Antivirus Output Showed an Old Entry